evanca/quick-portfolio/projects/zones/zones.md

 [Zones 1 Example](/Standing at Edge.mp3)

 We were invited to install a second version indoors at the International Workshop on Digital Empathy in The Great Hall at Ulster University's Magee Campus in Derry.
-The second iteration of Zones was a further improvement over the first.
-Additional sonification and audio elements were introduced to account for the new location and a new soundscape was designed as a bed on which these elements could sit.
+The second iteration of Zones was a sizeable improvement over the first.
+Additional sonification and audio elements were introduced to account for the new location and a new soundscape elements were designed punctuate this new experience.
+The environment that had previously comprised of a sonification of Syrian emigration data was now populated with droning tones created using wavetable synthesis methods.

 [2](/Standing in Center.mp3)
 [Son 2](/Standing at Edge.mp3)